Ahsantw/RAG/README.md

 ```

 ### Inference
 All steps are done with one command.
+At the end when all steps are done, you can easly type questions.
 ```
 python rag_loop.py
 ```